LuizClaudioSantos/scala-notes/readme.md

 1. Variables can be mutable *var b = 5* or inmutable *val b = 5* , immutable variables are preferred in Scala.
 2. You can use this sintaxe *val c:Int =5* to be sure about the type of variable c.
 3. The type inferred, so "a" in *val a = 5* is a Integer, even more, there is no primitive in Scala, so "a" is a reference to a Integer.
-4. Tuples are a group of values that can be used to pass as a result of function.
+4. Tuples are a group of values that can be used to pass as a result of a function.

 ```
  object Variables {